openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

 to do this.

 --------------------------------
-Installing the Controller-0 Host
+Installing the controller-0 host
 --------------------------------

-Installing Controller-0 involves initializing a host with software and then applying a bootstrap configuration from the command line.
-The configured bootstrapped host becomes Controller-0.
+Installing controller-0 involves initializing a host with software and then applying a bootstrap configuration from the command line.
+The configured bootstrapped host becomes controller-0.

 Procedure:

 #.
-Power on the server that will be Controller-0 with the StarlingX ISO
+Power on the server that will be controller-0 with the StarlingX ISO
    on a USB in a bootable USB slot.
 #.
 Configure the controller using the config_controller script.

 *************************
-Initializing Controller-0
+Initializing controller-0
 *************************

-This section describes how to initialize StarlingX in host Controller-0.
+This section describes how to initialize StarlingX in host controller-0.
 Except where noted, all the commands must be executed from a console of the host.

-Power on the host to be configured as Controller-0, with the StarlingX ISO on a USB in a bootable USB slot.
+Power on the host to be configured as controller-0, with the StarlingX ISO on a USB in a bootable USB slot.
 Wait for the console to show the StarlingX ISO booting options:

 -  **Standard Controller Configuration**

-   -  When the installer is loaded and the installer welcome screen appears in the Controller-0 host, select the type of installation "Standard Controller Configuration".
+   -  When the installer is loaded and the installer welcome screen appears in the controller-0 host, select the type of installation "Standard Controller Configuration".

 -  **Graphical Console**